 Studies from Dr. Greco’s lab are redefining scientific understanding of the complex mechanisms that organize and regulate the skin stem cell niche and the behavior of normal and mutant cells in the epidermis under physiologic challenge and with aging.
 Her group’s body of work exploring cell biology in vivo determined that the niche, rather than the stem cells, are required for tissue growth, that location in the niche dictates stem cell fate, that the niche exploits stem cell plasticity to maintain homeostasis, and that homeostatic correction battles disease emergence.
 These breakthroughs pave the way for new concepts in mammalian regenerative biology.

-Dr. Greco will present her science during a special lecture on 25 June at 1:15 p.m.
-EDT (13:15 EDT) during ISSCR 2021 Virtual, the world’s leading meeting of global innovators in stem cell science and regenerative medicine.
+Dr. Greco presented her science at special lecture on 25 June during ISSCR 2021 Virtual, the world’s leading meeting of global innovators in stem cell science and regenerative medicine.
+Register to view her presentation on demand through 31 July, 2021.
 More.

 - Nominees must be independent investigators conducting original research in basic science or clinical development and translation in the field of stem cell research.